mcooper92/capstone-cooper/README.md

 # Project Name: Nile

 Nile is a micro-service application modelled after Amazon.com's recommendation service architecture.
-This micro-service repository is the Client Service for Nile.
+This repository is the Client Service for Nile.

 ## Author
 * Michael Cooper